-For example, the chemicals containing sulfur makes the soil more acidic, which then will cause the flowers to turn blue or purple.
+For example, the chemicals containing sulfur make a more acidic soil, which then will cause the flowers to turn blue or purple.

-Similarly, an additive containing potassium and calcium carbonate helps to shift the pH of the soil to basic, which then produces pink-colored flowers.
+Similarly, an additive containing potassium and calcium carbonate helps to shift the pH of the soil to a basic or more alkaline soil, which then produces pink flowers.